jawerty/pagen/README.md

 # pagen
-Pagen is a simple but sweet site generator for node.js.
+Pagen is a simple but colorful site generator for node.js.
 You can generate nice-looking websites, from static to a MongoDB-run blog, in an instant.

 Current version: 0.0.5